 ORGANIZATION.
-Smart Trust, Diversified Income and Growth Trust, Series 4 consists of a "unit investment trust" designated as set forth in Part A. The Trust was created under the laws of the State of New York pursuant to a Trust Indenture and Agreement and related Reference Trust Agreement (collectively, the "Trust Agreement"), dated the Initial Date of Deposit, among Hennion & Walsh, Inc., as Sponsor, The Bank of New York Mellon, as Trustee and Hennion & Walsh Asset Management, Inc., as Portfolio Supervisor.
+Smart Trust, Closed-End Fund Advisors Select BDC Trust, Series 1 consists of a "unit investment trust" designated as set forth in Part A. The Trust was created under the laws of the State of New York pursuant to a Trust Indenture and Agreement and related Reference Trust Agreement (collectively, the "Trust Agreement"), dated the Initial Date of Deposit, among Hennion & Walsh, Inc., as Sponsor, The Bank of New York Mellon, as Trustee and Hennion & Walsh Asset Management, Inc., as Portfolio Supervisor.

-On the Initial Date of Deposit, the Sponsor deposited with the Trustee shares of common stock of closed-end investment companies (the "Funds"), including funds and delivery statements relating to contracts for the purchase of certain such securities (collectively, the "Securities"), with an aggregate value as set forth in Part A, and cash or an irrevocable letter of credit issued by a major commercial bank in the amount required for such purchases.
+On the Initial Date of Deposit, the Sponsor deposited with the Trustee shares of common stock of closed-end investment companies (the "Funds") that have elected to be treated as business development companies under the Investment Company Act of 1940 ("BDCs"), including funds and delivery statements relating to contracts for the purchase of certain such securities (collectively, the "Securities"), with an aggregate value as set forth in Part A, and cash or an irrevocable letter of credit issued by a major commercial bank in the amount required for such purchases.
 Thereafter the Trustee, in exchange for the Securities so deposited, has registered on the registration books of the Trust evidence of the Sponsor's ownership of all Units of the Trust.
 The Sponsor has a limited right to substitute other securities in the Trust portfolio in the event of a failed contract.
 See "The Trust-Substitution of Securities."
 The Sponsor may also, in certain very limited circumstances, direct the Trustee to dispose of certain Securities if the Sponsor believes that, because of market or credit conditions, or for certain other reasons, retention of the Security would be detrimental to Unitholders.
 See "Trust Administration-Portfolio Supervision."